USNavalResearchLaboratory/turboWAVE/docs/install-manual.rst

 There are a few parameters hard coded in source that can be used to tune performance.
 These are as follows.

 #.
-Particle bundle size - In ``definitions.h``, you should change ``max_bundle_size`` to be a multiple of ``vbits`` divided by 32.
+Particle bundle size - In ``base.h``, you should change ``max_bundle_size`` to be a multiple of ``vbits`` divided by 32.
 The optimal choice is difficult to predict, but a rule of thumb is to make it close to the typical number of particles per cell.

 #.
 There are some constants in ``Pusher.cpp``, in the method ``Species::Push``, that it may be advantageous to adjust.
 Namely, the constants ``min_particles_per_task`` and ``preferred_tasks``.
 This has to do with how particles are partitioned among OpenMP threads.